 \end{lemma} \begin{proof} Consider a pseudocycle $f: A \To X \setminus L$ which represents a homology class Poincar\'{e} dual to the Maslov class $\mu \in H^2(X,L)$.
 Because the diagram

 commutes, and the left vertical arrow sends $\mu$ to $2c_1$, the pseudocycle $f$ is Poincar\'{e} dual to $2c_1$ in $X$.

-Then $\mathcal{CO}^0(2 c_1)$ is obtained by counting pseudoholomorphic disks as in Figure \ref{subfig:Fig4a}, with the internal marked point constrained to lie on $f$.
-We now consider a one-parameter family of holomorphic disks as in Figure \ref{subfig:Fig4b}, parametrized by $t \in [0,1]$.
-We choose perturbation data on this family which coincide with those used to define $\mathcal{CO}^0$ at $t=0$, and which coincide with those used to define $e_L$ (with the constant almost-complex structure $J = J_L$ on the disk bubble) at $t=1$.
-We consider the corresponding moduli space of pseudoholomorphic disks.
+Then $\CO^0(2 c_1)$ is obtained by counting pseudoholomorphic discs as in Figure \ref{subfig:Fig4a}, with the internal marked point constrained to lie on $f$.
+We now consider a one-parameter family of holomorphic discs as in Figure \ref{subfig:Fig4b}, parametrized by $t \in [0,1]$.
+We choose perturbation data on this family which coincide with those used to define $\CO^0$ at $t=0$, and which coincide with those used to define $e_L$ (with the constant almost-complex structure $J = J_L$ on the disc bubble) at $t=1$.
+We consider the corresponding moduli space of pseudoholomorphic discs.

 Counting the zero-dimensional component defines an element

 Counting the boundary points of the one-dimensional component shows that